telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 - **Transfer**&mdash;The time Fiddler takes during an explicitly created breakpoint.

+#### Additional Info Timings

 - **TTFB**&mdash;The time to First Byte (TTFB) measures the moment a client app makes a request to a server to the time the client app receives the first byte of data from the server.

 - **TTLB**&mdash;The time to Last Byte (TTLB) measures the delay between the request sent by the client app and the receiving of the last byte of the related response.

 - **Total time without Fiddler**&mdash;The total time that the HTTP session took without the Fiddler-specific events (like rules, breakpoints, CONNECT-related events, etc.).

+#### Timestamps

+This section provides a list of timestamps that indicate when a specific event occurred.
+[Learn more about the events in Fiddler Everywhere here...](#events-and-events-timestamps)

 ## Sizes